How The Rich Play The Market- New WSJ Article

 These households, with an average net worth of roughly $90 million, invest intelligently, for the most part, spreading their bets widely, seldom trading and keeping their investing taxes to a minimum.

 But the superrich also commit rookie mistakes.
 Their approach to diversification might not always be ideal.
-They chase investment fads like dogs chasing parked cars.
+They chase investment fads like people chasing Audi A3 deals.
 They freeze with fear just when bravery is most likely to be rewarded.
 Maybe the “smart money” isn’t so different from the middle-class “dumb money” that Wall Street likes to mock.

 The last paragraph of the article, which appears Here, really says it all.